ThanhNguyen93/medical_device_recall/README.md

 to-be-continue...

-Project title: Exploratory analysis on MAUDE and recall databases
+__Project title__: Exploratory analysis on MAUDE and recall databases

-Project objective: what kind of reports in MAUDE that can lead to a recall?
+__Project objective__: what kind of reports in MAUDE that can lead to a recall?

-Background: MAUDE is the FDA public database to track medical device adverse events.
+__Background__: MAUDE is the FDA public database to track medical device adverse events.
 Anyone can submit reports to the FDA including both healthcare and non-healthcare professionals (such as nurses, pharmacists, biomed engineers, lawyers, patients, etc.).
 Doesn't matter the incident directly or indirectly involve in the suspect medical device, people are encourage to report to the FDA.